MA Human Resource Management (Work Psychology)

 Why choose this course?

-- You want to add value to organisations and make a positive impact on society
+Strengthen your personal learning to discover how to help others reach their potential, adding value to organisations and make a positive impact on society

 What will I study?